pedrofranke/ProyectoFinal-Henry/README.md

 ## Key Performance Indicators

 1. **Customer Satisfaction Index:**
-   - *Definition:* Annual increase in the proportion of reviews with positive and neutral sentiment compared to the total number of reviews.
+   - *Definition:* Annual decrease in the proportion of reviews with positive and neutral sentiment compared to the total number of reviews.
-   - *Objective:* +10%.
+   - *Objective:* -10%.

 2. **Popularity Index:**
    - *Definition:* Annual increase in the absolute number of reviews.